 Penrose Estate is owned by the National Trust and there is a circular

-walk all around Loe Pool and this is accessible from the site. (see
+walk all around Loe Pool which is accessible from the Site (see

 lead in front of Penrose House.

 photos were taken around this walk.
 If you are feeling energetic